jaegertracing/helm-charts/charts/jaeger/README.md

 By default, the chart deploys Jaeger in **all-in-one mode** with **in-memory storage**, which is suitable for testing and development.
 For production deployments, it is recommended to use Elasticsearch as the storage backend.

+## Deployment Architecture

+### All-In-One (Supported)
+This chart currently uses the **All-In-One** deployment architecture.
+*   **Single Deployable:** All Jaeger components (Collector, Query, Ingester) run within a single application (the compiled Jaeger v2 binary).
+*   **Scalability:** You can scale this Deployment to multiple replicas for high availability, but each replica performs all roles.
+*   **Storage:** While "All-In-One" implies simplicity, **it DOES support persistent storage** (Elasticsearch, Opensearch, Cassandra).
+You can use this mode for production if your load allows for a unified deployment shape.

+### Distributed / Microservices (Not Yet Supported)
+*   **Separate Collectors/Query:** Splitting the stack into separate microservices (e.g., a Deployment for Collectors and a separate Deployment for Query services) is **not currently supported** by this chart configuration.
+*   **Kafka/Ingester:** The `collector -> kafka -> ingester` pipeline is **not currently supported**.

+If you require a fully distributed architecture, you would need to manually create separate values files or fork this chart to create distinct Deployments for each role, utilizing the same Jaeger v2 binary but with different configurations (pipelines).

 ## Installing the Chart

 Add the Jaeger Tracing Helm repository: